Neuroquila-n8fall/odroid-carpc-nano33/README.md

 This project is intended to support an Odroid N2 in its function as a car-pc.
 This also involves controlling the display brightness of the Vu7+ display by applying PWM signals to its backlight chip by reacting on the cars' light sensor on the windscreen.
 As a bonus it's designed to support an iDrive controller as an input device for the Odroid to have comfortable access to the car-pc functions.
 To make it function properly an app called "Button Mapper" is used to react on F-Keys.
 See: https://play.google.com/store/apps/details?id=flar2.homebutton

+## Electrical Details
+The brainbox of this module is a Arduino Nano 33 IoT which has its own 3v3 voltage regulator on board.
+To reduce stress it is supplied by the onboard 5V regulator from Recom.
+This 5V supply also powers the TJA1050 controller which needs 5V in order to generate the signals on the CAN-Bus.
+The Bluetooth module, MCP2515 and INA219 are supplied by the Arduino's voltage regulator.

+The 5V Regulator is supplied by an external power supply and tolerates a maximum of 12V.

+Because of the internal wiring of the Arduino, even the Fans will work when the Arduino is powered via USB.
+You will read 3V on the 12V rail if only the Arduino is plugged in to a Supply via USB.
+I've missed to include a Schottky Diode in order to prevent this behavior but it doesn't hurt either because everything is on the same potential and the internal regulator of the Arduino can deliver 1A continously.
+This also enables you to diagnose things on desk without hooking up everything to a external DC supply.

+### Part selection
+When selecting parts I've focused to select hose which are either AECQ100 certified or have an extended operating temperature range until at least 85°C. You should select parts for automotive use to ensure they last as long as possible.

+### Fan sockets
+The PWM signal is tuned to work with all fans.
+I've tested bog standard 120mm fans as well as a dual high-pressure cisco switch fan.
+Please note that the socket delivers the voltage from the 12V rail.
+Tehre is no possibility to power 5V fans here.

 ## 3rd Party Libraries used
 I'm using a modified version of the BPLib that now supports sending and holding multiple keys.
 That's probably important for future tweaks.
 The original library only supports sending one single key and modifiers.